haoh4/haoh4.github.io/index.md

 I am a first-year Phd student with [Prof. Xinge Yu](https://yu-electronics.com/xinge-yu/) in **BME** at City University of Hong Kong.

-Before that, I received my Master degree from **ME**, Zhejiang University, China, where I was fortunate to be advised by [Prof. Peng Zhao](https://person.zju.edu.cn/en/pengzhao).
+Before that, I received both my Master degree and Bachelor degree from **ME**, Zhejiang University, China, where I was fortunate to be advised by [Prof. Peng Zhao](https://person.zju.edu.cn/en/pengzhao).

-And I received my double Bachelor degree with honors from **ME**, University of Illinois Urbana-Champaign, USA and **ME**, Zhejiang University, China.

 I am generally interested in magnetic tactile sensors, soft robotics, flexible electronics.